6 ways to ease physicians’ burden from coding, documentation and risk adjustment

 Unfortunately, this heightened need for physician engagement comes at a time when many physicians are struggling with burnout exacerbated by the challenging work conditions created by the pandemic amid the ever-present risk of contracting the virus.

 These circumstances may cause many healthcare finance leaders to feel hesitant to add to physicians’ plates any kind of operational burden, particularly tasks related to enhanced coding, documentation and risk adjustment.
 It’s not easy to ask physicians — especially those who are salaried — to spend more time documenting conditions and reporting data for value-based payment programs while also increasing daily patient volume.
-Yet the financial future of a healthcare organization depends on its ability to delicately balance and accurately perform both tasks.
-As the industry shifts from volume-based to value-based payment models, healthcare organizations and physicians must cooperate to achieve long-term financial viability.
+Yet a healthcare organization's financial future hinges on how well it balances and accurately performs both tasks.
+As the industry shifts to value-based payment models, healthcare organizations and physicians must cooperate to achieve long-term financial viability.

 How to foster physician engagement in capturing risk